 “a once-in-a-lifetime opera-going event that had audiences standing and cheering.”
 (Opera Today, 2017).

-Alma composed the opera between the ages of 8-12.
-While the plot is based on the traditional fairy-tale, she adapted to story to revolve around music.
+While the plot of the opera is based on the traditional fairy-tale, Alma adapted to story to revolve around music.
 Cinderella is a composer, slave worked as a copyist by her step-mother, who runs an opera house.
 The prince is poet, derided at court for his artistic leanings and lack of interest in the affairs of state.
 Cinderella and the prince will find one another, just as words find their melody.
 And once Cinderella flees from the ball, the prince will search for her not with the aid of a glass slipper, but with the beginning of the melody, which only she will know how to continue.